 How Did Gardeners 150 Years Ago Know What to Do?

 Before there were readily-available gardening books, magazines, or the internet, I’m sure it was not easy to obtain helpful gardening advice—or reliable plants or seeds.
 Depending on the era, this may have been left to word-of-mouth (right or wrong), gardening clubs, farmers, and perhaps some tips provided in seed catalogues.

 Right or wrong, gardeners and food growers had to draw conclusions from what they witnessed or heard by word of mouth.
-It’s messy to confuse correlation with cause, but with little else to go by, people did they best they could to ensure next years’ crops would thrive, and any apparent keys to success were passed along.
+It’s messy to confuse correlation with cause, but with little else to go by, people did they best they could to ensure their crops would thrive or, at least, survive, and any apparent keys to success were passed along.

 Today we know that most gardening advice is both regional, climate, and weather specific.
 There are basic needs for plants (soil, water, sunlight, air), but what thrives in your climate may not grow in mine.
 And our timing may be completely different.

 That said, I love hearing the old garden wisdoms.
 They are particularly sweet when they come from keen observations that prove true today.